mozilla-services/heka-docs/source/architecture/extending.rst

-contain a valid decoded Message struct pointed to by `pipelinePack.Message`) will be passed by the Heka pipeline engine into the filter plugin, where the filter can perform the appropriate task, making any changes to either the Message or any other values stored on the pipelinePack to influence further processing.
+contain a valid decoded Message struct pointed to by `pipelinePack.Message`) will be passed by the Heka pipeline engine into the filter plugin, where the filter can perform the appropriate task, making any changes to either the Message or to any other values stored on the pipelinePack to influence further processing.

 "Appropriate task" is pretty vague, however.
-What task should a filter be performing?
-The exact function performed by a filter plugin is not as specific or clearly defined as those of inputs or decoders.
+What task does a filter perform, exactly?
+The specific function performed by a filter plugin is not as narrowly or clearly defined as those of inputs or decoders.
 Filters are where the bulk of Heka's message processing takes place and, as such, a filter might be performing one of any number of possible jobs: